leratoshakung-cloud/Bright-Coffee-Shop-Case-Study/README.md

 # Bright-Coffee-Shop-Analysis

 # Description
-This repository entails a sales performance analysis that was conducted for the new CEO to understand the performance of the business for the period of 6 month, i.e. from 1 January to 1 June 2023.
+This repository entails a sales performance analysis that was conducted for the new CEO to understand the performance of the business for the period of 6 months, i.e. from 1st January to 1st June 2023.

 # Objective
 The objective of this analysis is to derive actionable insights from historical data and develop a presentation that will support the new CEO with his mandate to fast track revenue growth and enhance product performance.
 The data should enable clear visualization of the following insights: